iliangithub/Project_DevOps_Udemy_1/README.md

 It depends on our needs, if we want a 100% automated VM, where we just need to execute `vagrant up` and have all set, like, create the database, importing a real database and using the tables, etc.

+>[!TIP]
+> The deployment, and installation may take around 10 minutes.
+I highly suggests, **BEFORE DOING `vagrant up` TO RUN THE GITBASH AS ADMINISTRATOR** Along the installation, Windows will ask permissions for each virtual machine, if you run it as Admin, you can take a rest for 10 minutes.
+>

 ```
 Vagrant.configure("2") do |config|
   config.hostmanager.enabled = true